mintty/mintty/wiki/CtrlSeqs.md

 Relative scrollbar movement and absolute positioning are reported with special sequences; for details see
 [Keycodes – Application scrollbar events](https://github.com/mintty/mintty/wiki/Keycodes#application-scrollbar-events).
+See there also for an illustrated explanation of the meaning of _pos_ vs _size_ values.

 ## Mousewheel reporting ##